|COLD STERILIZATION LIQUIDS were developed to enable the sterilization or high level disinfection of

 cannot be heat sterilized.

-Because tattoo and piercing equipment can be heat sterilized, heat is the appropriate method, not liquid sterilization.
+Because tattoo and piercing equipment can be heat sterilized, is not medical equipment, heat is the appropriate method, not liquid sterilization.

 Sterilizing liquids are not a substitute for heat sterilization and have no place in tattoo or piercing.
 It is not acceptable practice to use liquid sterilants.

-It is your responsibility, obligation to maintain a safe environment.
-The first step in doing so is to read the labels of everything you bring into your shop.
+It is your responsibility, obligation to maintain a safe environment by reading the labels of everything used.

 "Liquid chemical sterilization or disinfection